defi-wonderland/specs/specs/interop/shared-lockbox.md

 and `unlockETH` for withdrawing ETH from the lockbox.
 These functions are called by the `OptimismPortal` contracts to manage the shared ETH liquidity when making deposits or finalizing withdrawals.
+These `OptimismPortals` will be allowlisted by the `SuperchanConfig` using the `authorizePortal` function when a chain is added.

 ### Interface and properties